Generate. Compose. Test. Optimise. Ship.

 Scored diffs

-Every change is annotated with the reasoning behind it and re-scored against the same suite.
-You see exactly what moved and why — you never ship on a hunch.
+Every change is annotated with the reason for it and re-scored against the same suite, so you can see what moved and why before you accept it.

 Battle

-Run the old version head-to-head against the new one on identical adversarial inputs.
-The winner is decided on evidence, with full history kept so you can roll back any time.
+Old version against new on identical inputs, scored blind, with full history so you can roll back.

 01